-Teacher:
+Administrator/Teacher:

 It is important that students achieve.
-I agree to do the following:
+We will:

-- 1. Provide high-quality curriculum and instruct to you child in a safe, supportive and effective environment. - 2.
-Regularly communicate with you on your child's progress - 3.
-Demonstrate professional behavior and positive attitude. - 4.
-Use the agenda for home/school communication. - 5.
-Provide guidance to parents on helping their children with homework and take home projects.
+- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
+Regularly communicate with parents on their child's progress. - 3.
+Demonstrate professional behavior and positive attitude.